 1. When to meditate before a workout

 The team at Livestrong, including Aubrey Bailey, a doctor of physical therapy, recommends meditation before exercise.

 The logic is that spending time to meditate before exercise may help your performance.
 Also, many people stretch before working out anyway, so it might make sense to add meditation into the mix.

 Another angle to consider is to look at this from a mindfulness perspective.
 Mindfulness meditation guides the meditation practice of focusing on the breath and bringing attention to your current state of mind.

 If meditation before exercise helps you be more focused and present and in tune with your body, this could help with your performance during exercise.

 You might also find yourself bringing your mindfulness practice into your exercise experience: paying attention to your breath and staying present during a run, for example.

-Why you might want to meditate after a workout
+2. When to meditate after a workout

 Most commonly cited is the possible benefit to physical recovery from meditating after exercise.
 Meditation has been shown to help reduce cortisol levels, which increase after exercise.